flybywiresim/docs/docs/simbridge/terrain.md

     SimBridge *must* be [running](autostart.md) in order for the Terrain Display to function

 # Terrain Database
 The aforementioned database has a worldwide coverage and is defined accoreding to a standardized Earth Model, dividing the surface into grid sets.
-Several optimisations have been made to the database to deal with size constraints within the aircraft.
+Several optimizations have been made to the database to deal with size constraints within the aircraft.

 - En-route
     - 3.0NM resolution